Introduction – to the future of employment

 Globalisation removes the friction of distance and the relevance of location.

 As the economy continues to move towards service and intellectual-property based work, the ‘wider bandwidth’ of the internet (greater capacity) and a deeper reliance on apps and software interfaces means that more and more can be done ‘online’ and remotely.
-This move to remote will inevitably lead to increase the ubiquity of cross-border employment.
+This move to remote will inevitably lead to an increase the ubiquity of cross-border employment.

 The exponential improvement and adoption of software – such as Slack, Skype, Zoom, chat, Trello boards etc – will mean that remote networking becomes more and more ubiquitous.
 ‘Young society’ has demonstrated that people enjoy and even prefer online communication.
 We see this with the millennials spending all day texting each other, interacting in Facebook communities and the massive rise in virtual gaming worlds (and gaming addiction).

-As globalization and technology removes the geographic relevance of interaction, people will realise that there are countries such as The Philippines that offer equally qualified candidates, at an 80%+ discount.
+As globalization and technology remove the geographic relevance of interaction, people will realise that there are countries such as The Philippines that offer equally qualified candidates, at an 80%+ discount.
 And outsourcing will become an increasingly obvious choice.

 This all leads to a perfect storm for the next wave of outsourcing, and the pathway to 30 million outsourced roles.